-

 Brit Chadasha Acts 10:9-22

-This Torah portion begins by glorifying God on the eight day.
+This Torah portion begins by glorifying God on the eighth day.
 Leviticus 9:22-24 states: ‘Then Aaron lifted his hand toward the people, blessed them, and came down from offering the sin offering, the burnt offering, and peace offerings.
 23 And Moses and Aaron went into the tabernacle of meeting, and came out and blessed the people.
 Then the glory of the Lord appeared to all the people, 24 and fire came out from before the Lord and consumed the burnt offering and the fat on the altar.
 When all the people saw it, they shouted and fell on their faces.’
 When the Israelites saw the power of the Shekinah, they realized the fierce greatness of The LORD as the verse states: ‘they fell on their faces.’

 It is a mystery why the sons of Aaron, Nadav and Avihu would go before Adonai in such a frame of mind.
 ‘Then Nadav and Avihu, the sons of Aaron, each took his censer and put fire in it, put incense on it, and offered profane fire before the Lord, which He had not commanded them.
 2 So fire went out from the Lord and devoured them, and they died before the Lord.’
 Leviticus 10:3.